These spicy, stir-fried baby potatoes have become a firm favourite with my friends and family.

 The potatoes can form part of an Indian banquet, served with salad and grilled chicken or in a wrap with some cooling raita and fresh salad.

 My style of cooking is very traditional with a healthier twist, so I use less oil and butter.
 This can mean the pan gets too hot, resulting in a burnt finished dish, so always add a splash of water when the pan needs it, this reduces the heat to save spices burning and gives you a natural yummy sauce.

 Boil the salad potatoes for about 12 minutes or until cooked and drain the potatoes in the colander and leave them there to dry out.

-Start by frying the grated ginger and garlic until golden, then add your chef crush and fry for five minutes adding some water when the pan sticks a little.
+Start by frying the grated ginger and garlic until golden, then add your chef crush and fry for a minute adding some water when the pan sticks a little.

 Slice the potatoes (be careful, they may be hot) and add to the pan.